joedogg/zen-mojimatch-site/README.md

             <h2>Privacy & Data</h2>

             <h3>🔒 Your Privacy Matters</h3>
-            <p>Emoji Match respects your privacy and does not collect or share personal information.
+            <p>Zen MojiMatch respects your privacy and does not collect or share personal information.
 Here's what you should know:</p>

             <ul>
                 <li><strong>No Personal Data Collection:</strong> We don't collect names, emails, or other personal information</li>